mattari97/github-user-search-app/README.md

 Users should be able to:

-Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Search for GitHub users by their username
 - See relevant user information based on their search
 - Switch between light and dark themes

+Bonus :

-- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences.
+- Have the correct color scheme chosen for them based on their computer preferences.
-- **Bonus**: Store the last searched username and selected theme in localStorage.
+- Store the last searched username and selected theme in localStorage.
-- **Bonus**: Copy the twitter username in the clipboard.
+- Copy the twitter username in the clipboard.

 ### Screenshot